-Statement of Significance for 203 S Marion St
+1. Statement of Significance for 203 S Marion St

-203 S Marion St is a contributing building within the Ridgeland-Oak Park Historic District.
+203 S Marion St is listed as a contributing building within the Ridgeland-Oak Park Historic District.
 It contributes to the story of the historic district on multiple levels: it is an example of the district's early single-family architecture and it directly embodies the growth and change of the district from a largely single-family neighborhood to a neighborhood noted for its diversity of building types.
-In this case, the building was converted from a single-family dwelling into apartments by prominent local architect E. E. Roberts, though it is unknown if there were any exterior changes made at this time or if those changes are extant.
+Reflective of the growth and change of the neighborhood around the turn of the century, the building was converted from a single-family dwelling into apartments by prominent local architect E. E. Roberts.
+It is unknown if there were any exterior changes made at this time or if those changes are extant.
 While the building continues to tell the story of the growing and changing neighborhood in its conversion to the Drechsler Funeral Home in 1933, this change and the associated alterations fall outside the district's period of significance (1870-1929).
 As such, the expansive brick addition that obscures the original front façade detracts greatly from the building's historic integrity and its ability to successfully contribute to the historic district.

-History of 203 S Marion St
+2. History of 203 S Marion St